February 21, 2023

 In accordance with the Illinois Biometric Information Privacy Act (BIPA), the Illinois Supreme Court has made it clear that companies that fail to adhere strictly to the state's significant biometric law could face substantial damages.
 On February 17, 2023, the court decided that, in accordance with the law, damages will accumulate every time data is unlawfully obtained and shared, rather than simply the first time which is expected to more litigation.

 BIPA enforces the protection of the collection, use, and retention of biometric information.
 In order to collect such information, private entities must first provide notice to individuals and then obtain written consent for the collection of their biometric information from either the individual themselves or their authorized legal representative.

-In a recent ruling, the court voted 4-3 that favors the plaintiff.
+In a recent ruling, the court voted 4-3 that favor the plaintiff.
 According to the statute's plain language, a new scan is acquired every time an employee's fingerprint is scanned and stored in the scanner's database.
 The defense argued that requiring informed consent for each scan would lead to an absurd outcome.
-The plaintiff, on the other hand, claimed that a single consent would be sufficient as long as the company's collection and disclosure practices remain unchanged.
+The plaintiff, on the other hand, claimed that a single consent would be sufficient as long as the company's collection and disclosure practices remained unchanged.
 The key difference is that if a company fails to obtain informed consent initially, a violation of BIPA will occur every time they collect a scan without consent.

 New Health Breach Notification Rule of the Federal Trade Commission

 On February 1, the Federal Trade Commission (FTC) announced a first-of-its-kind proposed order (the “Order”) enforcing its Health Breach Notification Rule.
 This includes the failure to notify of a breach of consumers' personal health information.